Back Yard Maintenance: 4 Ideas To Do In Your Spare Time

 Fill in gaps between paving stones with a dry mixture of sand and cement.
 Brush it in and it will harden when it next rains, effectively deterring more weeds from making an appearance.

-There’s plenty of small tasks to do at home.
+There’s plenty of small tasks to do at home or call any Riverside Tree Experts for your yard.
 Keeping things simple and easy to manage creates less stress in life.
 And we could all do with less of that.

 Now, It’s Up To You…